TAILOR-UoB/new_ways_of_publishing/booksource/examples/static-content.md

 (sec:citations)=
 ## Citations

-It is possible to make citations to a bibliography that is stored in a `bibtex` file.
+It is possible to cite references from a bibliography that is stored in a `bibtex` file.
 For example, the following syntax: `` {cite}`ruby` `` will generate the following citation: {cite}`ruby`.